HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/how-assettracker-works.md

 ## Collisions and warnings

-Under certain circumstances AssetTracker will fail to move an asset into the intended rack U. This could be due to:
+Under certain circumstances, AssetTracker will fail to move an asset into the intended rack U. This could be due to:

 - The Asset Tag is placed in the wrong slot on the AssetTracker module or the wrong module.
 - The model information for the incoming asset, the existing asset, or both is incorrect.